How to buy a breast pump in 2022

 How often will you use your breast pump?

-Portable pumps should be used max 2 x a day
+Portable pumps should be used max 2x a day

 Portable pumps like Genie Advanced will remove milk, but will do so less efficiently than your baby (assuming no issues like tongue tie, prematurity etc) or a hospital grade pump.